-The first vertex in the set $U_c^{ord}$ is chosen as the initial vertex $u{init}$ (Line 3), and subsequent query vertices are chosen in sequence.
-The candidate solutions for the initial query vertex CandInit are returned by QUERYSYNINDEX procedure (Line 4), that are constrained by the structural properties (neighbourhood structure) of $u{init}$ .
-By querying the index S for initial query vertex $u{init}$ , we obtain the candidate solutions $CandInit \in V$ that match the structure (multiedge types) associated with $u{init}$ .
+The first vertex in the set U_c^{ord} is chosen as the initial vertex u{init} (Line 3), and subsequent query vertices are chosen in sequence.
+The candidate solutions for the initial query vertex CandInit are returned by QUERYSYNINDEX procedure (Line 4), that are constrained by the structural properties (neighbourhood structure) of u{init} .
+By querying the index S for initial query vertex u{init} , we obtain the candidate solutions $CandInit \in V$ that match the structure (multiedge types) associated with u{init} .
 Although some candidates in CandInit may be invalid, all valid candidates are present in CandInit, as deduced in Lemma 1.
-Further, PRO-CESSVERTEX procedure is invoked to obtain the candidates solutions according to vertex attributes and IRI information, and then only the common candidates are retained.
+Further, PROCESS VERTEX procedure is invoked to obtain the candidate solutions according to vertex attributes and IRI information, and then only the common candidates are retained.